 - Enforce coding standards where possible

 - Ensure that the record locking strategy is efficient and sufficient

 And of course, all the changes must be thoroughly tested.

 A stable Access Database platform

-All of this will stabilise the Access database system, and may be the starting point for adding further functionality.
-Or it may provide a sufficient safety margin of time for an alternative administration system to be built.
+All of this will stabilise the Access database Application, and may be the starting point for adding further functionality.
+Or it may provide a sufficient safety margin of time for an alternative administration Application to be built.